kaylahilt/AIE7/02_Embeddings_and_RAG/QUESTION_ANSWERS.md

 Q4.
 What prompting strategies could you use to make the LLM have a more thoughtful, detailed response?
 What is that strategy called?

 A4.
 Chain of Thought (CoT) prompting is a strategy that can be used to make the LLM have a more thoughtful, detailed response by making the LLM iterate through each step, forcing the model to break down a complex problem into discretized pieces, which has been shown to produce more accurate and thoughtful responses, particularly for reasoning steps.
+To activate, quite literally inject the phrase "think through your response step by step" into the prompt.